ArnavVashisthCodingAccountnew/onegate-donation/README.md

 # Note: Nobody has the right to copy the source code of this repository.
 Appropriate action will be taken against The person who does so.

+We urge both sides(ukraine and russia) to stop the war and conflict escalation.
+We also want the restoration of peace & sovereignty in both sides.
-We stand in solidarity with ukraine #RUSSIAINVADESUKRAINE
+We in India stand in solidarity with both sides.